Charm and Charisma

 The comedian Jimmy Carr has also given this question some thought (standup is as much about developing an onstage persona as it is about jokes), and he offers a succinct definition of the difference.
 Charm is I come to you; charisma is You come to me.
 Jennifer Aniston is charming; Angelina Jolie is charismatic.
 Charismatic people don’t care what you have to say; charming people really do.
 The essential thing, Carr says, is to know which type you are and inhabit it.
 (He defines his own persona as charismatic, on the basis that nobody could find him charming.)

-My sense is that I lean more in the direction of charisma rather than charm, although my students might offer "neither" as a viable alternative.
+My sense is that I lean more in the direction of charisma rather than charm, although my students might offer "none of the above" as a viable alternative.
 I suspect this is why blogging is better for me than, say, hosting a podcast, or if I did host a podcast it would likely have a format that was just me talking about something rather than an interview show.
 (I've sometimes thought I'd like to do a podcast that is just me talking about a play or book for 30 minutes, which really is a lecture, isn't it?)

 Comments